 This option is for students who have been accepted to pursue honors in the major.

-Select any eight advanced government field courses (GOVT 301-GOVT 499), with or without a government concentration.24
+Select any eight upper-level government field courses (GOVT 301-GOVT 496), with or without a government concentration.24

 Total Credits24

-Students may complete a government concentration (four courses) in one field, then complete any four more advanced government field courses to satisfy this requirement.
-Students who do not pursue a government concentration may choose 24 credits from the advanced government field courses listed below (with restriction) for a broader learning experience.
+Students who do not pursue a concentration may choose 24 credits from the upper-level government field courses (GOVT 301-GOVT 496, with restrictions) for a broader learning experience.

 Up to three credits of GOVT 480 Internship may be used to fulfill the field course requirement.
 Up to six credits of GOVT 398 Study Abroad, GOVT 399 Research Practicum, and GOVT 496 Directed Readings and Research may be used to fulfill this requirement.
 GOVT 490 Synthesis Seminar (Mason Core) or GOVT 491 Honors Seminar (Mason Core) may not be used to fulfill this requirement.